Be My Eyes

-Be My Eyes is a Danish mobile app that aims to help blind and visually impaired people to recognize objects and cope with everyday situations.
+Be My Eyes is a Danish mobile app that aims to help blind and visually impaired people to recognize objects and manage everyday situations.
 An online community of sighted volunteers receive photos or videos from randomly assigned affected individuals and assist via live chat.
-The app is currently available for Android and iOS.
+In 2023, the company launched Be My AI, an AI-based interface to help blind and visually impaired users describe images.
+The app is currently available for Android, iOS, and Windows.